mechanismHQ/ordyswap/README.md

 ## FAQ

-### Can I make a swap with other Stacks assets (like an NFT or fungible token like xBTC)?
+### Can I make a swap with other Stacks assets (like an NFT or a fungible token like xBTC)?

 Not in this version of the contract, but it wouldn't take a big change to make that possible.